gysmuller/sphero-ai/README.md

 A Python implementation for controlling Sphero SPRK+ and other Sphero model robots via Bluetooth Low Energy (BLE) on macOS.

+## Interpretive Motion Language (IML)

+Livvy, our Sphero robot, has a unique way of communicating - she "speaks" entirely through movement and light!
+When you talk to Livvy using voice commands, she responds by interpreting your words into expressive movements, spins, and LED color changes.
+Each pattern of movement and color represents different emotions and responses.

+This interpretive motion language creates a delightful interactive experience as Livvy transforms voice commands into physical expressions.

 ## Features

 - Scan for and connect to Sphero devices